SergioNavadijo/entrena_strength/content/page/contact.md

 I am only available for coaching in 2 teams, both from Finland.
 [Gloria](https://pnv.fi/kilpailu-valmennus/joukkueet/gloria/) in the women's category and [Attitude Minor](https://attitudesports.fi/attitude-minor/) in the 10 to 12 years old category.

-If you need strength and conditioning training for A.G.G., don't hesitate to apply and join these teams!
+Don't hesitate and apply to join these teams!